Skip to content

 I have nothing against ambition.
 Ambition can drive people to do good things.
 The problem arises when career competence is systematically rewarded more than subject expertise.
 And it is.
 Often.

-There is a mechanism that makes this hard to break.
+That is the mechanism.
 The organization needs the expert in place.
 Moving her up creates a competence gap.
 Keeping her where she sits creates no visible problem.
 Nobody complains.
 Nobody measures the missed career as a cost.
 But it is a cost.
 The signal value spreads.
 Everyone sees who advances and why.

 I have seen this in three different worlds.
 Startup, public sector, large corporation.
 The scale varies.
 The mechanism is identical.